An upper second-class Honours degree is recommended in one of the following subjects:

 Information for international students

-English language requirements: band 2C, IELTS 6.5 overall, with a minimum of 6.0 in all components.
+English language requirements: IELTS 7.0 overall, with a minimum of 6.0 in all components.

 Fees and funding